Latest Videos from CTV Saskatoon

 The 20 offences occurred between 1997 and 2015.

 Pfefferle told reporters he's received notice there’s a possibility the Crown will apply for Wolfe to be designated a dangerous offender.
-He said the defence will argue against the application, and that a life sentence is possible with a danger offender designation.
+He said the defence will argue against the application, and that a life sentence is possible with a dangerous offender designation.